google-research/episodic-curiosity/README.md

 to plot graphs during training of the policies, using data from the `reward_{train,valid,test}.csv` files.

+### Related projects
+Check out the code for [Semi-parametric Topological Memory]( https://github.com/nsavinov/SPTM), which uses graph-based episodic memory constructed from a short video to navigate in novel environments (thus providing exploitation policy, complementary to the exploration policy in this work).

 ### Known limitations

 -   As of 2019/02/20, `ppo_plus_eco` method is not robust to restarts, because